Getting involved will help achieve the best possible outcome for you

 Members of the creditors’ committee are approved by the other creditors.
 They must not be a creditor whose claim has been rejected by the insolvency practitioner, and they must not be someone currently in a bankruptcy, or someone who has a conflict of interest.

-The creditors' committee is usually chosen at the first creditors’ meeting.
+The creditors' committee is usually chosen at the first decision procedure, however creditors will have an opportunity to form one at every subsequent one.

 The creditors’ committee is there to: